Gunmen kill seven in Kenya hotel compound attack claimed by Somali Islamists

 Kenyan troops, concentrated in south Somalia, originally went into Somalia to try to create a buffer zone along the border.
 They are now part of an African Union peacekeeping force.

-(The story corrects to show BASF not located in 14 Riverside Drive as indicated by office complex’s website.)
+The attack took place as a Kenyan court prepares to sentence four men accused of aiding the Westgate mall attack.

-Additional reporting by Katharine Houreld, David Lewis, John Ndiso, Hereward Holland, Humphrey Malalo and Duncan Miriri in Nairobi and Feisal Omar in Mogadishu; writing by Katharine Houreld; Editing by Robin Pomeroy and Andrew Cawthorne
+Additional reporting by Katharine Houreld, David Lewis, John Ndiso, Hereward Holland, Humphrey Malalo and Duncan Miriri in Nairobi, Feisal Omar in Mogadishu and Martinne Geller in London; writing by Katharine Houreld and Alexandra Zavis; Editing by Robin Pomeroy, Andrew Cawthorne, William Maclean